DrItanium/quodigious/README.md

 scanning space.
 If there is a constant time solution to this problem I would love to know :).

+I love using templates to write code for me :D. The problem with using templates though is the amount of time it takes to compile.
+In the case of this program, it takes upwards of 18 seconds to compile and consumes at least a gigabyte of RAM!
+The 29k executable balloons to 1.4 megabytes (pre strip) with all of the templating I use :D. I'm super lazy!

 Rant
 ----